snowplow-archive/snowplow.github.com/_posts/2017-01-16-data-collection-the-essential-but-unloved-foundation-of-the-data-value-chain.md

 To process data, you have to know how that data is structured, including the different fields that make up that data and their type.
 Whilst the advances in a range of big data technologies mean it is now feasible to work with unstructured and semi-structured data, the first stage in processing unstructured and semi-structured data sets is to structure them.
 This is not a trivial exercise, and gets harder as data sets get larger.

 If you are going to put in the time and effort to collect good data, make sure that the data you collect is structured.
-It should be made up of clearly defined entities and types with well understood properties, making it easy for analysts, scientists and other data consumers to build downstream processes to do useful things with that data.
+It should be made up of clearly defined entities and types with well understood properties, making it easy for analysts, scientists, engineers and other data consumers to build downstream processes to do useful things with that data.

 <h4 id="rich">2.3.2 Easy-to-use data is rich</h4>

 It is one thing to know that a web page with specific URL, title and referrer was loaded, by a particular cookie ID, on a particular date, at a particular time.
 If you also know:

-1. Who loaded the web page (i.e. who corresponds to that cookie ID)
+1. Who loaded the web page (i.e. which individual owns the device with that cookie ID)
 2. What the web page was about
 3. Who authored the web page
 4. How fast the web page loaded